 1 – Get The Car Ready

 It’s one thing to get a flat tire or have minor mechanical problem when you are a few miles from the house.
 But, are you prepped for the vehicle to break down the middle of Idaho!?
 If you, or your spouse, are mechanically inclined and your vehicle shows no signs of problems, a simple pre-trip check should do the trick.
 Do all the basics – check tires, and oil, and wiper blades and have a great breakdown back up plan.
 Also, don’t forget the inside.
-I am talking about road trip snacks and car seats and entertainment devices and anything else that will keep you sane!
+I am talking about road trip snacks for kids and car seats and entertainment devices and anything else that will keep you sane!

 2 -Get The Tech Ready